Govt Committed To Ensure Optimum Healthcare Facilities To People: PM - UrduPoint

 KARACHI, (UrduPoint / Pakistan Point News - 8th Jan, 2025) Prime Minister Shehbaz Sharif on Wednesday said the government was committed to ensure optimum healthcare facilities to people, as these were the foundation for a thriving society and hallmark of clinical excellence, professionalism and ethics.

+Aga Khan University (AKU) Manual of Clinical Practice Guidelines—a groundbreaking, US GRADE-endorsed resource providing evidence-based recommendations that are expected to directly improve healthcare outcomes for over 21 million people in Pakistan and avert an estimated 280,000 deaths annually.

-The launch of the AKU Manual of Clinical Practice Guidelines was a landmark achievement that reflected this institution's resolve to elevate standards of healthcare, he added.
+Prime Minister said the launch of the AKU Manual of Clinical Practice Guidelines was a landmark achievement that reflected this institution's resolve to elevate standards of healthcare.

 He said AKU’s Manual of Clinical Practice Guidelines was a valuable resource that could serve as a guiding manual for hospitals and health facilities to provide people with the high-quality, evidence-based care they deserve, which was also the vision of his government.